realitytracing/Reality-Tracing-WIP/part-1-heart-and-gist.md

 Livability includes:
 - The ability to recover after strain
 - The preservation of option space
-- The maintenance of local ends (Needs, wants, their outcomes and the options.)
+- The maintenance of local ends (needs, wants, the lived outcomes of acting on them, and the surrounding option space)
 - The avoidance of irreversible harm

 When systems ignore livability, they compensate by: